Experienced. Professional. Consistently Excellent.

 It is the client's responsibility to arrange for the inspector to receive timely access to the subject property for the walk-through survey portion of the inspection, as well as access to all documents and interviewees needed for the research portion of the inspection.
 This includes access to all documents, information and previously generated reports in the client's possession.
 The inspector is not responsible for obtaining, reviewing or providing information, should the source withhold, impede or delay access.
 Anything that hinders the inspector's access should be noted in the report. (sourced from InterNACHI COMSOP)

 This is an additional service that can be arranged for a client.
-The cost, in both time and money, of acquiring additional information about the subject property to provide a Cost to Cure Report will increase the price of the inspection.
+The cost, in both time and money, of acquiring additional information about the subject property to provide an Opinion of Cost Report will increase the price of the inspection.

 The inspector is not required to provide repair estimates or opinions of costs to remedy.
 The inspector may offer opinions about such costs as a courtesy, but the offering of these opinions is outside the scope of a “typical” (*) commercial inspection. (*) added for clarity - (sourced from InterNACHI COMSOP)